Jodie Marsh

-Jodie Louisa Marsh (born 23 December 1978) is an English media personality, model and bodybuilder.
+Jodie Louisa Marsh (born 23 December 1978) is an English former glamour model, bodybuilder, and media and television personality.
 She has appeared on numerous reality television shows, including Essex Wives (2002), Back to Reality (2004), Love on a Saturday Night (2004), Celebrity Big Brother (2006, 2012), and Big Brother's Bit on the Side (2011–2013).
 She also featured in her own reality show titled Totally Jodie Marsh (2007).

 Marsh began glamour modelling in 2002 on Page 3 of The Sun, for which she appeared six times in total.
 Her autobiography, Keeping It Real, reached the top 10 on The Sunday Times Bestseller List.
-She is also known for her fitness regime and natural bodybuilding.
-Marsh currently operates an animal sanctuary in Great Dunmow, Essex.
+She is also known for her tattoos and natural bodybuilding.
+Marsh has since retired from modelling, and she currently operates an animal sanctuary in Great Dunmow, Essex.

 Early life

-Jodie Louisa Marsh was born on 23 December 1978 in Brentwood, Essex to John Marsh and Kristina Marsh, who owned a scaffolding business.
+Jodie Marsh was born on 23 December 1978 in Brentwood, Essex to John Marsh and Kristina Marsh, who owned a scaffolding business.
 She has one brother.

 Marsh was educated at the independent Brentwood School.
 She acquired 11A*-A grade GCSEs at school, followed by three A-levels.
 She has spoken extensively about her experiences of being bullied at school, which began when she was 11.
 She had rhinoplasty aged 16 after experiencing bullying for her nose, which she broke in a hockey accident.